NatePadgett/Final_Project/README.md

 (Nathan lives in NYC and turned 26.
 Stephan is his brother)

-RWET_Final_Sent_Scramble .py does as it's name suggests: it mixes up scentences in each source text.
+[Sentence_Scramble.py](https://github.com/NatePadgett/RWET-Final-Slipping/blob/master/Sentence_Scramble.py) does as it's name suggests: it mixes up scentences in each source text.
 This is accomplished through a line comprehension call as part of function `sentence_swap(string,list)`.

 ```python
 def sentences_swap(string,lists):